AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 Ultimately , this Webgroup will limit Internet traffic solely for **HTTP** and **HTTPS** protocols.
 ```

-Click on the **Commit** button, and the rule previously created will be enforced in to the `Data Path`..
+Click on the **Commit** button, and the rule previously created will be enforced in to the `Data Path`.

 ```{figure} images/lab6-newrule11.png
 ---